Man killed by driver that fled the scene in Longwood section of the Bronx

-LONGWOOD, Bronx (WABC) -- Police are investigating a deadly hit-and-run in the Bronx.
+LONGWOOD, Bronx (WABC) -- Police are searching for the driver involved in a deadly hit-and-run in the Bronx.

 It happened shortly after 6 a.m.
-Sunday on Austin Place in the Longwood section.
+Sunday in the vicinity of Austin Place and Bruckner Boulevard in the Longwood section.

-Investigators say a 37-year-old man was struck and was pronounced dead at Lincoln Hospital.
+Investigators say a 37-year-old man was trying to cross the southbound Bruckner Boulevard service road when he was struck by a vehicle that did not remain at the scene.

+The victim was taken to Lincoln Hospital where he was pronounced dead.

-Police believe the driver was in a green GMC Yukon SUV that fled the scene.
+Police originally believed the driver was in a green GMC Yukon SUV but now describe the vehicle as a brown or tan Chevy Tahoe.

 ----------